State Highway 2 (Andhra Pradesh)

 State Highway 2 is a state highway in the Indian state of Andhra Pradesh.
 It starts at Macherla in the west and ends at Guntur in the east end of the Guntur district.

 History

-Prior to the bifurcation of the state of Andhra Pradesh, the designation SH-2 was used for state highway that passed through Narketpally-Addanki-Medarametla.
+Prior to the bifurcation of the state of Andhra Pradesh, the designation SH-2 was used for state highway that passed through NAM Expressway National Highway.

 Route

 The major destinations in route are Macherla, Gurazala, Dachepalle, Piduguralla Sattenapalle and the terminal destination of Guntur.